Skip to main content

 • 65% at 15,000 visits

-• A final one of 95% at 50,000 visits
+• 95% at 50,000 visits

 You shouldn’t take the first two values into account, since the last is the only one that is representative of your traffic when live.

-From an applied maths point of view, a trend graph of the significance over time is meaningless.
-In reality, the confidence index should only be displayed once the test is over or close to concluding (i.e. has nearly reached the targeted number of visitors), to avoid the entirely natural temptation to regularly look at this figure.
+From an applied maths point of view, a trend graph of significance over time is meaningless.
+In reality, the confidence level should only be displayed once the test is over or close to concluding (i.e. has nearly reached the targeted number of visitors), to avoid the entirely natural temptation to regularly look at this figure.

 This is why you should always run tests on all traffic and not just on a fraction of it.
 If it makes sense to start the test on a small portion of your traffic to make sure it is running correctly, then it is essential to extend this or you may draw false conclusions about the winning variation.

-5 The confidence index doesn’t tell you when to stop a test
+Confidence level doesn’t tell you when to stop a test

 To complete this first look at the statistical value of your tests, find out how to validate your experiments by using an A/A test, and make sure that your traffic volume is sufficient for successful testing.